balesquida/balesquida/README.md

   I have now redirected my career towards the **creation of _digital content_ and _web development_** to provide a broader experience.

-  I am eager to discover new paths and to continue learning and undertaking new projects.
+  Willing to discover new paths and to continue learning.

+  Eager to embark on new paths